10 affordable lake vacations for money-savvy travelers

 10. Lake Chelan, Washington

-Bonus: Tips for planning cheaper lake vacations
+Bonus: Tips for planning budget-friendly lake vacations

 Frequently asked questions